Neilson not setting group points target for Hearts

 Robert Snodgrass joined the club this week but is not eligible to play in the group stage as the registration deadline had passed.
 Beni Baningime, Liam Boyce and Kye Rowles are injured.

-Former Arsenal attacker Mesut Ozil misses out for Basaksehir over fitness issues.
+Former Arsenal attacker Mesut Ozil misses out for Basaksehir having stayed in Istanbul because of illness.

 Pick your Heart of Midlothian XI